isomerpages/imda-codesg/pages/digital-maker-lesson-plans-secondary/design-and-technology/all/crescent-girls-microbit-virtual-cat.md

 ---
-layout: simple-page
-title: Microbit Virtual Cat
+title: 'Microbit Virtual Cat'
 permalink: /crescent-girls-microbit-virtual-cat/
-breadcrumb: Secondary School - design and technology
+breadcrumb: 'Secondary School - design and technology'

 ---

 Students will get to create a fully functional virtual cat in a Microbit device.